Revanth-Krishna-U/Recruit-CRM-Sidebar/README.md

 # Recruit-CRM-Sidebar

-A responsive and interactive sidebar component built with **HTML5, CSS3, and Vanilla JavaScript**.
+A responsive and interactive sidebar component built with **HTML, CSS, and JavaScript**.
 It features expandable panels, dark/light theme toggle, and dynamic menu sections.

 ---

 ## 🚀 Features
-- Modern **HTML5 & CSS3** design with responsive layout
+- Modern **HTML & CSS** design with responsive layout
 - **Sidebar navigation** with icons and tooltips
 - **Expandable right panel** with dynamic menus and child items
 - **Dark / Light mode toggle** (saved with localStorage)